 No longer can organizations rely on traditional software-based protection tools/methods alone because they simply cannot keep up with fast-moving threats.

-They need better ways to understand what is happening inside their networks, endpoints and other systems.
+They need better ways to understand what is happening inside their networks, endpoints, and other systems.

-This new approach involves using multiple sources of data (event logs, network packets, user behavior) together with big-data technologies to develop insights that can be used to create relevant alerts that can then be manually investigated or automated responses took – depending on the severity of the alert.
+This new approach involves using multiple sources of data (event logs, network packets, user behavior) together with big-data technologies to develop insights that can be used to create relevant alerts that can then be manually investigated or automated responses taken – depending on the severity of the alert.

 Threats are becoming increasingly complex and difficult to identify using rules-based or signature-based security products, as adversaries use widely available penetration testing & hacking tools such as Metasploit and scripts written in PowerShell (which is enabled by default on all modern Windows operating systems).